OneIdentity/safeguard-api-tutorial/spp3-postman/README.md

 which provide an interface similar to Swagger UI but with some additional advantages that improve the user experience.
-The biggest advantage is that Postman Collections can be customized to contain routine queries with prepared bodies saved for convenient use in future.
+The biggest advantage is that Postman Collections can be customized to contain routine queries with prepared bodies saved for convenient use in the future.

 We will also look at using
 [Postman Scripts](https://learning.getpostman.com/docs/postman/scripts/intro_to_scripts/)